Why did Lavan add "Elohei Avihem," and why did Yaakov swear by Pachad Yitzchak?

 Seforno: He was explaining that he appointed the god of Nachor together with the G-d of Avraham, because he was also the god of Terach, who was the father of them both.
-However, Yakov swore by the G-d whom his father Yitzchak feared, 1 for Yitzchak was not the son of Terach.
+However, Yaakov swore by the G-d whom his father Yitzchak feared, 1 for Yitzchak was not the son of Terach.

-Why did Yakov swear and not Lavan?
+Why did Yaakov swear and not Lavan?

 If so, when a scribe writes Elokei Nachor, he must intend that it is Kodesh!
 Lavan said also Elokei Avihem.
 Terach was an idolater!
 However, he repented (refer to 15:15:2:1); perhaps 'Elokei Avihem' is Kodesh, based on his final belief.
 Maseches Sofrim (4:7) and Maseches Sefer Torah (4:4) say that both of them are Chol.
-Bereishis Rabah (74:16) and other Midrashim say that Elokei Nachor is Chol, and Elokei Avihem is Kodesh (Matanos Kehunah - due to Terach; Etz Yosef - for it includes Avraham), and Chol (PF).
+Bereishis Rabah (74:16) and other Midrashim say that Elohei Nachor is Chol, and Elokei Avihem is Kodesh (Matanos Kehunah - due to Terach; Etz Yosef - for it includes Avraham), and Chol (PF).